Some say it is a myth, and some say it is true. Does using peppermint oil to get rid of mice work? In this post, we answer that question!

 If the mouse has no other option, they will not be repelled by peppermint.

 So the short answer is yes, peppermint oil will repel mice.
-The long answer is yes, but you will find that sealing common mouse entry points and storing food correctly is a much better way of stopping your house becoming infested with mice.
+The long answer is yes, but you will find that sealing common mouse entry points and storing food correctly is a much better way of stopping your house from becoming infested with mice.

-If you are still interested in trying peppermint oil as a mouse repellent, then we have some information below on the best ways to use it.
+If you are still interested in trying peppermint oil as a mouse repellent, we have some information below on the best ways to use it.

 How To Use Peppermint Oil To Get Rid Of Mice

 This is the most common way people use peppermint oil to get rid of mice.
-Grab yourself a handful of cotton balls, and apply 10 drops of peppermint oil to each one.
+Grab a handful of cotton balls, and apply 10 drops of peppermint oil to each one.

 Simply place the cotton balls down in the places where mice can gain access to your property.

-Ready-Made Peppermint Oil Spray
+Ready-Made Peppermint Spray For Mice

 Although these are convenient and easier to apply, I still recommend the best course of action is to seal off entry points from mice.